 We all make mistakes.
 That’s why it’s a good idea to decline overdraft services, as long as you have another emergency plan in place, or use overdraft services responsibly.
 A credit card or a savings account for overdraft protection are possible options.
 If using a credit card, it’s usually best to only use this for emergencies until you get a better grasp on managing your finances.

-At PNC Bank, the Virtual Wallet Student account gives you one courtesy refund for any overdraft or returned items fee associated with your first overdraft occurrence on your Spend Account.
+At PNC Bank, the Virtual Wallet Student account gives you one complimentary overdraft or returned item fee refund for your first overdraft occurrence on your Spend Account.
 This is a $36 value.

 What to watch: Overdrafts or returned items will be $36 per item.
 So you need to make sure that you keep the courtesy refund for a one-time mistake.
 Also, the minimum to open the Spend account is $25.
 However, there isn’t a minimum if the account is opened online.